Science of Behavior Change

 - Allcott, H. (2011).
 Social norms and energy conservation.
 Journal of Public Economics, 95(9), 1082-1095.

 The course requires that students read several scientific papers

 and have some knowledge of microeconomics and econometrics.

-It is recommended that students have followed or are following Micro III from the Study of Economics, University of Copenhagen.
+It is recommended that students have followed or are following a similar course as "Microeconomics III" from the Study of Economics, University of Copenhagen.

 The overall schema for the BA 3rd year and Master can be seen at KUnet:

 MSc in Economics => "Courses and teaching" => "Planning and overview" => "Your timetable"

 BA i Økonomi/KA i Økonomi => "Kurser og undervisning" => "Planlægning og overblik" => "Dit skema"

 To see the time and location of lectures please press the link/links under "Timetable"/"Se skema" at the right side of this page.
 E means Autumn.